travis-ci/docs-travis-ci-com/user/languages/php.md

 See also the [full script using midgard2](https://github.com/bergie/midgardmvc_core/blob/master/tests/travis_midgard2.sh).

 If you need specific version of preinstalled extension, you need to force install specific version with the `-f` flag.
 For example:

 ```
 pecl install -f mongo-1.2.12
 ```

-#### Note on `pecl install`
+### Note on `pecl install`

 Note that `pecl install` can fail if the requested version of the package is already installed.

-### Chef Cookbooks for PHP

-If you want to learn all the details of how we build and provision multiple PHP installations, see our [php, phpenv and php-build Chef cookbooks](https://github.com/travis-ci/travis-cookbooks/tree/precise-stable/ci_environment).

 ### Apache + PHP

-Currently Travis CI does not support mod_php for apache, but you can configure php-fpm for your integration tests.
+Currently Travis CI does not support `mod_php` for apache, but you can configure `php-fpm` for your integration tests:

-In your .travis.yml:

 ```yaml
 before_script: